 Traditionally, it is made with a handheld wooden churner (mathani) or wire whisk in a large pot.
 However, you can use a regular blender or an immersion blender to make it.

-Sweet Lassi Ingredients
+Punjabi Sweet Lassi Recipe Ingredients

-You need only three main ingredients to make creamy sweet lassi at home.
+You need only three main ingredients to make creamy, sweet lassi at home.
 The other ingredients are optional.

 - Milk (or Water): You will need a liquid to thin out the yogurt.
 Use chilled whole milk for a creamier lassi.
 For a lighter lassi version, use 2% milk or water.
 Note: if the yogurt is too sour, use chilled milk instead of water.